andy23512/alnitak/README.md

 # Alnitak

-An unofficial CharaChorder One practice tool
+An unofficial practice tool of CharaChorder 3D input devices (CharaChorder One, CharaChorder Two and Master Forge)

 ## Links